 Between the prevailing horizontal visibility and the vertical visibility we can find one or few symbols which will indicate if there are any particles in the air (like water or smoke for instance).

-Here is a list of METAR symbols that You can find:
+Here is a list of METAR symbols that is possible to find.

-* to indicate the intensity of the phenomenon:
+METAR symbols indicating the intensity of the phenomenon

-* to indicate the way in which the phenomenon happens:
+METAR symbols indicating the way in which the phenomenon happens